XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-wallet-server.md

 1. Choose a domain name you own that you want to be publicly associated with your wallet server.
 You must run a public-facing HTTPS server on port 443 of that domain and you must have access to the private key file associated with that server's TLS certificate.
 (Note: [TLS was formerly called SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security).)
 As a precaution against DDoS attempts, your domain name should not resolve to the ip address of your wallet server.

+2. Serve an [`xrp-ledger.toml`](xrp-ledger-toml.html) file at your domain, and complete the [domain verification](https://xrpl.org/xrp-ledger-toml.html#domain-verification) steps.

-2. Share your wallet server's validator public key with the public, especially other `rippled` operators.
+3. Share your wallet server's validator public key with the public, especially other `rippled` operators.
 For example, you can share your wallet server's validator public key on your website, on social media, in the [XRPChat community forum](https://www.xrpchat.com/), or in a press release.

-3. Submit a request to have your wallet server listed in XRP Charts' [Validator Registry](https://xrpcharts.ripple.com/#/validators) as a validator using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScszfq7rRLAfArSZtvitCyl-VFA9cNcdnXLFjURsdCQ3gHW7w/viewform).
+4. Submit a request to have your wallet server listed in XRP Charts' [Validator Registry](https://xrpcharts.ripple.com/#/validators) as a validator using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScszfq7rRLAfArSZtvitCyl-VFA9cNcdnXLFjURsdCQ3gHW7w/viewform).
 Having your wallet server listed as a validator in this registry provides another form of public verification that your wallet server and domain are owned by you.
 To complete the form, you'll need the following information:

       1. Find your validator public key by running the following on the wallet server.